hadley/adv-r/Subsetting.md

 Because data frames are lists of their columns, you can use `'[[` to extract columns from data frames: `mtcars'[[1]]`, `mtcars'[["cyl"]]`.

+Note that S3 and S4 objects can override the standard behaviour of `[` and `'[[` so they may behave differently for different types of objects, but generally it's a bad idea to redefine their behaviour.

 The key distinction between the types of subsetting operators is whether they are simplifying or preserving.

 ### Simplifying vs. preserving subsetting